 As we know, Ravonna in the TVA is a variant.
 For a short moment in 2018 (on what appears to be the Sacred Timeline), we see Ravonna, a teacher.
 B-15 (who has been freed by Morbius) uses this to let others know that everyone in the TVA is a variant.
 Back at the TVA, Ravonna gets some information from Kang.
 Morbius arrives and tries to prune Ravonna as she is against free will.
 Morbius fails, but Ravonna spares him and leaves to an unknown time/timeline in search of the truth.

-Ending of Loki finale explained: Why don’t Morbius and B-15 recognize Loki?
+Loki Season 1 Ending Explained: Why don’t Morbius and B-15 recognize Loki?

 Barry is a technologist who helps start-ups build successful products.
 His love for movies and production has led him to write his well-received film explanation and analysis articles to help everyone appreciate the films better.
 He’s regularly available for a chat conversation on his website and consults on storyboarding from time to time.